Nicola Borthwick, PGCE, BSc (Hons), Dip Couns. Registered Member MBACP

 I specialise in working with adults (individuals & couples) who are experiencing difficult times in their lives.
 I have spent a number of years counselling parents at a children’s centre in North London, as well as running a voluntary service and my own private practice.
 I have written successful funding bids which have enabled me to work with clients from a diverse range of ethnic groups and who are experiencing a range of mental health issues.
 I have also worked in various community settings and am used to experiencing different cultural & ethical issues.
 I am a registered member of the BACP (British Association of Counsellors & Psychotherapists), working to their code of ethics and am eligible to apply for accreditation status.

 I am also a qualified Post-16 tutor & Adult Community Co-ordinator at a large North London College.
-I have worked in this sector for 20 years and offer training/workshops in Cognitive Behavioural Therapy (CBT) and Transactional analysis (TA)/communication strategies for professional staff, as well as fortheir clients.
+I have worked in this sector for 20 years and offer training/workshops in Cognitive Behavioural Therapy (CBT), Mindfulness and Transactional analysis (TA)/communication strategies for professional staff, as well as for their clients.

 How Can Counselling Help You?